-(iv) Recognition of financial instruments
+(vi) Recognition and derecognition of financial instruments

 A financial asset or financial liability is recognised in the balance sheet when the Group becomes a party to the contractual provisions of the instrument, which is generally on trade date.
 Loans and receivables are recognised when cash is advanced (or settled) to the borrowers.